wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-Dante-Network/README.md

 # Description
 Dante Network is a middleware to empower multi-chain ecosystems to interconnect and interoperate with each other in web3.

 In Dante Network, we define and offer a general protocol stack to realize multi-chain interoperability and interconnection.
 This will bring innovative experiences in web3, just as the Internet protocol is for today’s internet.
-With this infrastructure, participants in web3 can make universal message transmission and contract invocation across blockchain networks.
+With this infrastructure, participants in web3 can make universal message transmission and smart contract invocation across blockchain networks.

 ## Solution
 Architecture